frekele/cielo-lio-remote-client/README.md

         List<OrderEntity> resultList = repository.orderGetAll();
         OrderEntity orderEntity = repository.orderGet(new OrderId("5f182dec98-1866-47b0-b69d-471448911f"));

-        //Is important to close on finish, or use CDI. client.close();
+        //Is important to close in end, or use CDI. client.close();
     }
 }